SS Empire Bittern: Wartime service

 Bohemia was renamed Artemis, armed with a main battery of one 5 in and one 3 in gun, and placed in service as a USSB transport on time charter to the Army with no formal agreement beyond the time charter.
 The ship was manned by the USSB with full responsibility for operation.

-The ship served as the United States Army Chartered Transport (U.S.A.C.T.)
+The ship was the United States Army Chartered Transport (U.S.A.C.T.)
 Artemis during World War I and for over three months after the war ended, including voyages carrying horses and mules.
 In at least one case the ship while in convoy used the guns to fire on a submarine but missed.
 Her guns were removed at Norfolk, Virginia, on 30 November 1918.
 On 22 January 1919 at St. Nazaire the ship grounded with the inquiry finding the ship's master made an error by anchoring too close to shore.
 The French tugs Nord and Commerce, without request, attempted to tow the ship but cast off without explanation.
 The board and Army Judge Advocate General (JAG) found that such an unrequested and casual attempt did not warrant a claim for salvage and that any charges related to the grounding paid by the Army were the responsibility of the USSB.
 Artemis completed her last voyage as an Army chartered transport at New York City on 23 February 1919.

 The Navy took control of Artemis at Fletcher's Drydock in Hoboken, New Jersey assigning the identification number (ID.
 No.) 2187 and placed the ship in commission on 8 April 1919 as the second ship bearing the name.
 The ship was assigned to the Cruiser and Transport Force sailing for France on 25 April reaching St. Nazaire on 8 May.
-Artemis departed France for Newport News, Virginia on 11 May arriving on 24 May.
+Artemis left France for Newport News, Virginia on 11 May arriving on 24 May.
 The ship made a second voyage from Norfolk, Virginia on 1 June returning with troops and a cargo of trucks to Newport News arriving on 26 June.
-A third voyage departed Norfolk on 2 July arriving St. Nazaire on 15 July and sailing from Brest on 21 July arriving at Norfolk on 3 August after which the ship underwent voyage repairs at Norfolk from 6–9 August.
-The ship's fourth and last voyage was to St. Nazaire arriving on 21 August and sailing for the return on 12 September arriving at pier 3, Army Base, Brooklyn, New York on 23 September 1919.
+A third voyage left Norfolk on 2 July arriving St. Nazaire on 15 July and sailing from Brest on 21 July arriving at Norfolk on 3 August after which the ship underwent voyage repairs at Norfolk from 6–9 August.
+The ship's fourth and last voyage was to St. Nazaire arriving on 21 August and sailing for the return on 12 September arriving at pier 3, Army Base, Brooklyn on 23 September 1919.
 Artemis was decommissioned on 18 October 1919 at pier 2, Army Base.
 During her career as a Navy transport, she had brought home 11,760 troops.
 Her name was struck from the Naval Vessel Register on 18 October, and the ship was returned to the USSB.